Visual Elements and Principles of Design

 The association I make with La Grande Jatte is of Impressionism style painting because the further away from the painting you stand, the clearer and more refined it looks.
 Seurat's painting differs from the Impressionism style familiar in his day (such as Monet's Waterlillies or Caillebotte's Paris Street: Rainy Day) in that he made his Impressionistic style more controlled, defined, and detailed.

 La Grande Jatte depicts a leisurely Sunday in the park for local contemporaries in the outskirts of Paris.
 In his book Greatest Works of Art of Western Civilization, Thomas Hoving describes it like this:

 Interpretations of the painting range from scandal to satire.
-The plaque next to the painting at the Art Institute notes:
+The Art Institute notes:

 Still, others suggest Seurat is using humor and satire to mock the pretentiousness of the characters, and expressing his own interpretation at the stiffness and uniformity of fashion.
 One other observation is of a dialogue of cohesion and separateness of the characters in relationship to one another.